k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/01_Fabric_troubleshooting_overview.md

 Use cases for running **jjstack.sh** are:

-- An explicit request from R&D to enable them to investigate a problem in Fabric.
+- An explicit request from R&D to enable the investigation of a problem in Fabric.
 - When you suspect that a job or a **Migrate** command is stuck.
 - To investigate a performance issue in the implementation layer.